xuqi2024/openflexure-microscope/docs/index.md

 This configuration of the microscope has the objective above the sample rather than below.
 It is newer and less well tested than other versions of the microscope.
 If you have problems building it, please let us know on [GitLab](https://gitlab.com/openflexure/openflexure-microscope/-/issues) or on [our forum](https://openflexure.discourse.group/).

+#### Swappable objectives

+This optional optical configuration of the upright microscope includes a Maxwell mount mechanism for each objective lens to enable quick swapping.
+See [customisations and alternatives](customisation.md) for details.

 ## Customising your microscope

 The OpenFlexure Microscope is designed to be customisable.
 There are a number of customisation options already available as discussed on our [customisations and alternatives page](customisation.md).